gallexi/darray/README.md

 where the container is a struct, you have to use that weird psudo-template `#define` statement, and data access requires typing out `arr.data[i]` and `p_arr->data[i]` everywhere.
 This implementation certainly has some advantages, but it doesn't look or feel like the random access data structure we are used to as C programmers.

 ### Speed (づ ￣ ³￣)づ
 Arrays are great because they are lightning fast.
-Darrays are regular old arrays under the hood so all the optimization you get from built-in arrays automatically gets pulled into darrays.
+Darrays are regular old arrays under the hood so all the optimization you get from built-in arrays is automatically pulled into darrays.
 The library ships with a set of performance tests so you can see how darrays perform in relation to built-in arrays and std::vector.

 ## LICENSE
 MIT